Skip to cookie consent Skip to main content

 Overview

-The Mass General Hospital/Brigham and Women's Hospital (MGH/BWH) Clinical Informatics Fellowship Program at Mass General Brigham is a two-year program that offers two different tracks:
+The Massachusetts General Hospital/Brigham and Women's Hospital (MGH/BWH) Clinical Informatics Fellowship Program at Mass General Brigham is a three-year program that offers two different tracks:

 • Full two-year track, open to physicians in any medical specialty